Graduate Portrait Daniel Haas EY Stuttgart

 Daniel Haas, Consultant for FM & Real Estate Advisor, Ernst & Young Real Estate GmbH

-- 22 years of age: BSc in Facility Management, UAS Sigmaringen, followed by part-time work as a research assistant at the ZHAW’s Institute of Facility Management while studying towards a Master’s degree
+- 22 years: BSc in Facility Management, UAS Sigmaringen, followed by part-time work as a research assistant at the ZHAW’s Institute of Facility Management while studying towards a Master’s degree

-- 25 years of age: MSc in Facility Management ZFH, followed by employment as a consultant at Ernst & Young Stuttgart
+- 25 years: MSc in Facility Management ZFH, followed by employment as a consultant at Ernst & Young Stuttgart

 - Why did you choose the FM Master’s programme at the ZHAW in Switzerland?
 What were the main factors that influenced your decision?